Overview

 basis.
 We urge you to carefully review these statements.
 Not only should you verify that the transactions

-in your account are consistent with the investment objectives for your account, but also verify the
+in your account are consistent with the investment objectives for your account, but also verify the accuracy

-have any questions or concerns regarding your account.
+questions or concerns regarding your account.

 BTAM prohibits any principal or employee from holding any signatory authority or serving as a trustee,